MizuGreg/UnderTheCounter/- Documents/GDD draft.md

 ## Characters

-> The main character is the bartender, which we initially know very little of.
-TBD
+The main character is the bartender, which we know very little of since they never speak.

-> Old bar owner, also member of the bartenders union TBD
+The former bar owner, an old man, teaches the player the basics of bartending.
+He is also a member of the bartenders union.

-> Another recurring character is the inspector.
-TBD
+Another recurring character is the inspector.
+They will warn the player of the instatiation of the prohibition law.

-> 10 customers max for the prototype (for the beta maybe 20?)

-> Super customers

-> Mafia goon
+There will be a few customers for the prototype, but a couple more customers are planned to be added for the next releases.

+Super customers, that is, customers with special interests or interactions, are planned to be added in the future.

+Characters belonging to the local criminal organizations may be added in the future.

 ## Story

-> TBD ex proprietario bar che ti fa da tutorial, mafia (ma non troppa!), ispettore, undercover cop, ...
+The main outline of the story is that the protagonist buys a new bar, but shortly after settling in, prohibition strikes, making the sale of alcohol illegal.
+The bartender will thus have to start operating in a more careful way while continuing to serve alcoholic beverages.
+Some factions in the city of Korgis may help or hinder them: among these are the bartenders union and the local mafia.

 ## World

 The game world does not adhere perfectly to a historical period, but it's inspired by the prohibition era of the 1920s and 30s in the United States of America.
 The bar is located in a city called Korgis, situated in an unspecified region of the US.
 As the game develops, various events unfold in this fictional world, first of all being a prohibition law which forbids shops from selling and distributing alcohol in any form.

-> TBD quanta mafia c'è in Korgis? chi ci vive? quanta ricchezza ci gira?
+The city of Korgis is a fair one, where the police protects its citizens while fighting organized crime.
+Prohibition breaks this balance, making police operations harsher and more frequent, while at the same time often leaving bars and pubs at the mercy of mafia clans, which try to extort money or acquire control.

+Korgis is fairly multicultural, and hosts several artistic and musical events on a daily basis.
+The protagonist's bar will thus be visited by customers of varying social background and economic status.

 ---
 ---